Skip to main content

 Standardize CAC definitions by segment, cohort, and source before changing spend

 To fix CAC, do not start with “spend less.”
 Start with “which part of the acquisition system is making each customer more expensive?”
-Once that is clear, the plan becomes sharper: protect the efficient segment, stop funding weak-fit demand, refresh the message where fatigue is real, and build a channel mix that can compound.
+Once that is clear, the plan gets sharper: protect the efficient segment, stop funding weak-fit demand, refresh the message where fatigue is real, and build a channel mix that can keep growing.

 Frequently asked